Mazahir26/The-Spick-Buster/README.md

 Now that's why I would say "Be careful when forging your AI Friend".
 Do not trust anyone.

 This game was made in 3 days for BenBonk Game Jam#1.
+You can play the game here : https://darkest-lab.itch.io/the-spike-buster

 Special thanks to Kenney.com for providing the arts and sound.